Throughout this project, a variety of interfaces, some standard and some bespoke, are used to communicate between cores.

 This is a bespoke interface used by modules in the receive data path below the

 PCS layer.
-It consists of three signals: clk
+It consists of three signals: clk, data, and data_valid. data

-.
-The following table shows the relation between data
+of clk.
+The following table shows the relation between data and

 data_valid |